Why replace Sony VAIO hard drive with SSD?

 After cloning, you can boot your computer from the new SSD directly.
 AOMEI Backupper is such a great software that can help you replace Sony VAIO hard drive with SSD while keeping the old data.
 Actually, AOMEI Backupper has many other features.
 You can use AOMEI Backupper to create a bootable media to help you boot your computer successfully.
 You can create a system image backup so that once you need, you can restore computer to earlier date, etc.

-It is worth to use.
-If you are Windows Server users, you can use AOMEI Backupper Server to do it.
+It is worth using.
+If you are Windows Server user, you can use AOMEI Backupper Server to do it.